0xTrojan/Business-is-my-toy-Mini-project/README.md

 The winner is the one with a business mind that balances income, sustainability and smoothness.
 It seems simple and easy from the outside, but it is not that simple.
 It requires a lot of planning, strategy and thinking.
 Enjoy

-"A little AI was used to sorting and correct some errors" "But the idea and the code was written by me"
+"A little AI was used to sorting and correct some errors But the idea and the code was written by me"